 3.4.
 Results for the survival probability

 3.5.
-Survival probability for examples
+Survival probabilities for examples

 4.2.
-SIR epidemics with general infection times
+Fixed infection times

 4.4.
 Miller-Volz equations